The ERISA Disability Claims Process

 If your disability claim is covered by ERISA, at least you get some rules, and if you can prove your disability insurance company broke the rules, you have a chance.
 But - and we can't stress this enough - those rules and the law seriously favors disability insurance companies.

 You get a specific, detailed letter or report (or you should) spelling out all the reasons why you have been denied

 You have 180 days to appeal the decision - this is not just filling out some form, you probably want to hire a lawyer who understands long-term disability cases.

 The insurance company has 45 days to review your appeal, and can get another 45 days to do the review for “good cause shown.”

 If you lose your appeal, you can file suit in U.S. (federal) District Court where a federal judge will decide the case.

 The federal judge decides your case based on the briefs you and the disability insurance company lawyers file.
-The only evidence considered is the record you filed on appeal - you don't testify, neither does your doctor and there is no jury.
-(Tip: remember this when you are formulating and drafting your appeal to the insurance company - this is a one shot deal).
+The only evidence considered is the record you had on appeal - you don't testify, neither does your doctor and there is jury.

 Your case is decided on whether the insurance company's decision was reasonable based on all of the information it had when it made the decision.

 Well there is also a lot of federal case law, reported decisions, that govern the rules regarding ERISA covered disability claims.
 This case law may, or may not, be held to apply to Non-ERISA disability claims.
 This case law can be important for your ERISA case because both sides will cite a lot of it in their briefs.